57BBBears/patterns/README.md

 which one is going to accept the request if any.

 **Command** - decouples an invoker of the action from a receiver of the action.
 Encapsulates the action into a separate Command class.

+**Mediator** - simplify a system where a lot of objects communicate to each other by decoupling and implementing their collaboration into itself.
+The system objects know only a mediator but a mediator knows each object.

 **Visitor** - implements double dispatch principle.
 Pattern is used when we have limited amount of objects and multiple interfaces.
 Allows adding actions upon objects without